mariumtapal/mariumtapal/README.md

-hi, i'm marium (she/her). i am a research associate at harvard business school working with data to improve tools that help people learn about themselves. i recently graduated from smith college with a degree in math & statistical and data sciences (sds).
+hi, i'm marium (she/her). i am a research associate at harvard business school working with data to improve tools that help people learn about themselves. i graduated from smith college with a degree in math & statistical and data sciences (sds).

 -----------